 No. The researchers compared coffee drinkers to users of energy drinks.
 Interestingly, drinking a lot of coffee reduced the risk of suicide attempts and thinking about suicide.
 They defined high coffee consumption as more than 60 cups per month.
 That’s only two cups a day!

-They speculated that the reduced suicide risk in coffee drinkers was because of its stimulating and mood-enhancing properties.
+The authors speculated that coffee’s stimulating and mood-modulating effects might partly account for this association, although other lifestyle and behavioural factors are likely to play a role.
 Comparing consumers of energy drinks to coffee drinkers, they found that suicide attempts were 30% lower among coffee drinkers.

 In stark contrast, even one energy drink per month pushed up the risk for suicidal thoughts and attempts.
 Furthermore, the energy drink effect was dose-dependent and tripled the suicide risk at high levels of energy drink consumption.